Text-Conditioned Resampler For Long Form Video Understanding: Text-Conditioned Resampler (TCR)

 \subsection{Model}

-At a high level, the TCR inputs video features processed by a visual encoder and embedded text-tokens, and outputs a fixed-length sequence of embeddings that is consumed by a language model.
-The text specifies (conditions) the task, and the TCR selects different visual features according to the task, and transforms them to be suitable for input to the language model.
-The language model generates the text response to the specified task.
-An overview of the architecture is given in Figure~\ref{fig:model} on the left.
+At a high level, the input to the TCR consists of video frames processed by a visual encoder and embedded text tokens.
+It outputs a fixed-length sequence of embeddings that, together with a text prompt, is consumed by a language model.
+The text specifies (conditions) the task, and the TCR selects different visual features according to the task and transforms them to be suitable for input to the language model.
+Finally, the language model generates the text response to the specified task.
+Architecture overview is given in Figure~\ref{fig:model} on the left.

 \textbf{Overview: } The visual inputs consist of RGB frames of the video that are ingested by a pre-trained frozen ViT-g~\cite{EVA-CLIP} model to obtain visual embeddings.
 Temporal encodings are added to them.
 The conditioning text tokens are prefixed with a learnable special token specifying the task the model is trying to solve and concatenated with a set of learnable query vectors.
 The queries and text interact with each other through self-attention layers, and interact with the frozen visual features through cross-attention layers (inserted every other transformer block).
 Output query vectors are then concatenated with an optional text prompt, and passed through a frozen Flan-T5 language model~\cite{chung2022scaling}.
 The TCR module is illustrated in Figure~\ref{fig:model} on the right.
+We treat it as a plug-in replacement for the Q-former in the BLIP2~\cite{li_blip-2_2023} architecture to enable handling of very long frame sequences as input.

-The key design choices are: (i) the interaction of query sequence with the visual features is only through cross-attention.
-This enables the TCR to ingest very long sequences (as it is not limited by the quadratic complexity of self-attention); and (ii) the output is a fixed length set (the transformed query vectors), so that the input to the language model is only a small number of tokens, irrespective of the length of the video sequence.
+The key design choices are: (i) the interaction of the query sequence with the visual features is only through cross-attention.
+This enables the TCR to ingest very long sequences (as it is not limited by the quadratic complexity of vanilla self-attention); and (ii) the output is a fixed length set (the transformed query vectors), so that the input to the language model is only a small number of tokens, irrespective of the length of the video sequence.
+Following these design principles we are able to significantly reduce the number of input tokens that the LLM needs to process with obvious gains in terms of inference time and memory requirements compared to full self-attention over all frame tokens.